PROFILE

 that year, establishing diplomatic relations

-U.K., Germany, and many other European countries
+the U.K., Germany, and many other European

-In the September 19, 2005 joint statement
+In the September 19, 2005 Joint Statement issued

-Six-Party Talks, the U.S. and D.P.R.K. committed
+Talks, the United States and the D.P.R.K.

-to undertake steps to normalize relations (see
+committed to undertake steps to normalize

-activities.
-The D.P.R.K. and Japan also agreed
+relations.
+The D.P.R.K. and Japan also agreed to

-discuss outstanding issues of concern, including
+outstanding issues of concern, such as

 Terrorism